waikato-datamining/image-dataset-converter-imgaug/plugins/meta-sub-images.md

   -p, --include_partial
-                        Whether to include only annotations that fit fully into a region or also partial ones (default: False) -e, --suppress_empty  Suppresses sub-images that have no annotations (object detection and image segmentation) (default: False) -S SUFFIX, --suffix SUFFIX
+                        Whether to include only annotations that fit fully into a region or also partial ones (default: False) -e, --suppress_empty  Suppresses sub-images that have no annotations (default: False)
+  -S SUFFIX, --suffix SUFFIX
                         The suffix pattern to use for the generated sub- images, available placeholders: